michael-r-j/michael-r-j.github.io/portfolio.md

 <h3>Sculpture</h3>
 <p>
-During my undergraduate studies, I participated in a few studio Art courses, mainly doing sculptural work.
+During my undergraduate studies, I participated in a few studio Art courses (2010-2012), mainly doing sculptural work.
+Below is a selection of my work from those courses; they are mixed-media, with predominant use of steel, wood, and twine.
+A recurrent theme is exploring space through promoted negative space and constructed tension.
 <table style="width:100%;">
   <tr>
   {% for j in (1..9) %}